• Contact

 The morning light on my desk.
 I decreased the EC for a darker image.
 No edits.

-I’m unsure if the LCD screen displays the image differently than the final product.
-As someone who has shot exclusively with the LCD screen on my Sony, I did find myself using the viewfinder on my XT50 in bright environments because it was hard to see the image, I was taking on screen.
+I’m unsure if the LCD screen displays the image differently from the final product.
+As someone who has shot exclusively with the LCD screen on my Sony, I did find myself using the viewfinder on my XT50 in bright environments because it was hard to see the image I was taking on the screen.
 And I couldn’t tell if that was impacting how I adjusted my EC.
 Which is interesting.

-There were some situations where I found the camera had a better exposure than me when using exposure compensation and some where I liked my adjustment better.
+There were some situations where I found the camera had a better exposure than I did when using exposure compensation, and some where I liked my adjustment better.
 I found that the XT50 sometimes “overcooks” images (makes them more saturated than I’d like) and tried experimenting with EC for that.

 Sunset in Imperial Beach, CA. I increased the EC to brighten the photo.
 Maybe too much.
 But I like it.

-Overall, this helped me make super simple adjustments and I found less was more.
+Overall, this helped me make super simple adjustments, and I found that less was more.
 Idk if my opinion on that will change as time goes on.

 Using Shooting Modes